How to Plan a Migration from SIEM Solutions to Microsoft Sentinel

 Phase 2: Side-by-side Deployment

-- Deploy Azure Sentinel in a centralized subscription.
+- Deploy Microsoft Sentinel in a centralized subscription.

-- Use Microsoft’s recommended best practice for Azure Sentinel deployment.
+- Use Microsoft’s recommended best practice for Microsoft Sentinel deployment.

-- Enable Azure Sentinel built-in features and detection
+- Enable Microsoft Sentinel built-in features and detection

 - Enable built-in detection rules.

-- Enable CEF-based log collection from services that do not have an out-of-the-box data connector in Azure Sentinel.
+- Enable CEF-based log collection from services that do not have an out-of-the-box data connector in Microsoft Sentinel.

 - Configure multi-homing for data sources

-- Configure additional log forwarding rules for network appliances to send logs to Azure Sentinel in parallel to existing SIEM.
+- Configure additional log forwarding rules for network appliances to send logs to Microsoft Sentinel in parallel to existing SIEM.

 - Configure multi-homing for log collection agents for virtual machines/endpoints.